-Yemen’s transitional government is locked in a long-running conflict with northern rebels and southern separatists, and faces a threat from al Qaeda militants, all of which has worsened a major humanitarian crisis.
+Yemen is also experiencing a long-running conflict with southern separatists, and faces a threat from al Qaeda militants, all of which have worsened a major humanitarian crisis.

-About 14.7 million Yemenis, out of a population of 25 million, need humanitarian aid.
+About 15.9 million Yemenis, out of a population of 25.9 million, need humanitarian aid.
 Some 10.6 million do not have enough to eat, more than 13 million have no safe water and basic sanitation, the United Nations said in March 2015.

-About 840,000 children under five are acutely malnourished, the United Nations said in January 2015.
+About 840,000 children under five are acutely malnourished, the United Nations said.

 Yemen is host to more than 235,000 refugees from Somalia, and some from Ethiopia, Eritrea, Iraq and Syria.
 Many people die every year trying to make the dangerous journey there by sea from the Horn of Africa.